Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'retrieve' and resource 'possible values for a specific OpenStreetMap tag key', and distinguishes from sibling tools like search_tags and get_preset_details by focusing on value retrieval rather than searching or presets.
+The description clearly states the specific verb 'Retrieve' and resource 'all possible values for a specific OpenStreetMap tag key'.
+It differentiates from sibling tools like search_tags (which searches across tags) and get_preset_details (which focuses on presets) by focusing on enumerating all documented values for a single key, making its unique purpose unmistakable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.